Wayne County Court House - Goldsboro, North Carolina

 The Superior Courts were presided over by learned and able judges, the law enforced with some severity, and the Court of Pleas and Quarter Sessions intelligently dispatched the business of the county and tried the cases both civil and criminal within its jurisdiction.
-Lawyers from New Bern Fayetteville, Wilmington and Raleigh were usually in attendance upon the Courts, and our people were brought in contact with some of the brightest intellects of the State.
-The local bar was small but able, consisting of Wm.
-T. Dortch.
-Geo.
-V. Strong, W. T. Faircloth, and W. G. Morrisey.
+Lawyers from New Bern, Fayetteville, Wilmington, and Raleigh were usually in attendance upon the Courts, and our people were brought in contact with some of the brightest intellects of the state.
+The local bar was small but able, consisting of William T. Dortch.
+George V. Strong, W. T. Faircloth, and W. G. Morrisey.
 The officials of the county were men of character, intelligence and property, and leaders in social and political life.

 It is not recorded whether the jail was still out of repair, or whether the Sheriff's fine sense of hospitality induced him to pursue this unusual course.

 The first and only loss of territory occurred in 1854, when the northern part of the county was taken by Act of the General Assembly to aid in the creation of the new county of Wilson.
-Before that Contentnea Creek had been a part of the northern line of Wayne, and Black Creek was in Wayne.
-Two Sheriffs, Sims and Thompson, had come from the territory now given to Wilson.
-The line established by the Act contained a peculiar crook which is recited to have been caused by the determined resolution of Jacob Hooks to remain a resident of Wayne, and it was provided that it should be so run as to leave his land on the South side of the Wilson line.
+Before that, Contentnea Creek had been a part of the northern line of Wayne, and Black Creek was in Wayne.
+Two Sheriffs, Sims and Thompson, had come from the territory now given to Wilson County.
+The line established by the Act contained a peculiar crook which is recited to have been caused by the determined resolution of Jacob Hooks to remain a resident of Wayne, and it was provided that it should be so run as to leave his land on the south side of the Wilson County line.

-Wayne, like many other counties, had contained a number of union men, but after President Lincoln called upon the State for volunteers, like most of the other Union men, they entered heart and soul into the cause of the Confederacy.
+Wayne, like many other counties, had contained a number of Union men, but after President Abraham Lincoln called upon the state for volunteers, like most of the other Union men, they entered heart and soul into the cause of the Confederacy.
 The county sent twenty-two companies into the Confederate Army, containing about 2,500 men.

 Captain Thomas W. Slocumb, a great grand-son of Ezekiel Slocumb, became first lieutenant of one of the companies, the Goldsboro Rifles, and was afterward promoted to Assistant Adjutant General with the rank of Captain.

-No troops in the Confederate Army conducted themselves with more galantry than the contingent from Wayne.
+No troops in the Confederate Army conducted themselves with more galantry than the contingent from Wayne County.

 The defendant, Harris Atkinson, was represented by John D. Kerr, now of Clinton; Noah Cherry, by George T. Wassom, a negro lawyer of Goldsboro, and Robert Thompson by Swift Galloway, afterwards Solicitor of the district.

-The district has again honored us in the election to Congress of our countyman, Geo.
-E. Hood, a member of this bar, who has served as County Treasurer, Mayor of the City of Goldsboro and as a representative in the House from Wayne.
+The district has again honored us in the election to Congress of our countyman, George E. Hood, a member of this bar, who has served as County Treasurer, Mayor of the City of Goldsboro and as a representative in the House of Representatives from Wayne County.

-Prior to 1880 there were but two manufacturing establishments in Wayne, W. F. Kornegay & Company's Machine Works and the Planing Mill of W. H. Underhill.
+Prior to 1880, there were but two manufacturing establishments in Wayne County, W. F. Kornegay & Company's Machine Works and the Planing Mill of W. H. Underhill.

 The men who have done these things, I regard as constituting a roll of honor, and as such they should occupy a place upon the records of the county.
-W. F. Kornegay, W. H. Underhill, Street & Hyman, Charles Dewey, E. B. Borden, Henry Weil, Solomon Weil, W. H. Smith, W. H. Borden, F. K. Borden, John L. Borden, Nathan O'Berry, Geo.
-C. Royall, M. E. Robinson, Robert Kornegay, J. S. Carr & Sons, A. T. Griffin, A. H. Edgerton, H. L. Grant, I. F. Ormond, Geo.
-A. Norwood, Thomas H. Holmes, J. R. Bell and J. T. Hooks.
+W. F. Kornegay, W. H. Underhill, Street & Hyman, Charles Dewey, E. B. Borden, Henry Weil, Solomon Weil, W. H. Smith, W. H. Borden, F. K. Borden, John L. Borden, Nathan O'Berry, George C. Royall, M. E. Robinson, Robert Kornegay, J. S. Carr & Sons, A. T. Griffin, A. H. Edgerton, H. L. Grant, I. F. Ormond, George A. Norwood, Thomas H. Holmes, J. R. Bell, and J. T. Hooks.

 You remember in the opening part of my address I stated that only about three hundred thousand feet of lumber were manufactured in the early days in all North Carolina.
 Statistics show that now we are manufacturing over a billion feet per year, and in recent years the lumber companies are devising ways to preserve the timber, and every time they saw a thousand feet they try to arrange that the lands's young growth shall be left intact to bear a thousand more.